 KJ goes by his middle name, Jack, in his "regular people life" outside of writing circles.
 "I started selling fiction before I transitioned, and I wanted to have a gender-neutral byline," he explains.
 The byline stuck a little too well in that area of his life, but he accepts this with graceful resignation.

-KJ lives in sunny Tucson, by way of many other American towns too numerous to name.
-He is not great at hiking, swimming, and roller skating, but he enjoys all of these actvities and does them regularly anyway.
-He shares a home with one husband, zero cats, and a number of trees that he is determined to sustain.
+KJ lives in sunny Tucson, Arizona, which is lovely for most of the year but rather like death in an oven for a few unfortunate months in the middle.
+He is not great at hiking, running, and weightlifting, but he enjoys all of these activities and does them regularly anyway.
+He shares a home with one husband, zero pets, and a number of trees that he is determined to sustain.

 What’s the preferred orthography of your first name?

 "KJ" and not "K. J." However, a lifetime of listening to mutilations of my last name ("Kazba?
 Kibbiz?
 Kabaz?
 Kabaza?
 Kadla?
 Kazaa?
 Kizba?
 Kazaba?
-Kabzaa?") has prepared me for the inevitability of people getting it wrong, sometimes.
+Kabzaa?") has prepared me for the inevitability of people doing it otherwise, sometimes.

 Banner image: N 180B in the Large Magellanic Cloud.
 Image credit: NASA, ESA, and the Hubble Heritage Team (STScI/AURA).
 Website design: Tim Gavlick.